Cannabis & Dental Care

 What This Paper Does Not Show

 This paper does not demonstrate clinical efficacy in dental patients.
-It does not establish dosing, timing, product selection, or long-term safety.
-It does not show superiority to existing treatments.
+It does not establish whether cannabinoids improve outcomes compared to standard dental therapies, nor does it define optimal dosing, timing, or product selection for specific procedures or conditions.

 How This Fits With the Broader Clinical Conversation